 Dividing Powers As a FractionA division can be written as a fraction.

 Lesson SlidesThe slider below shows another real example of how to divide powers.
-Open the slider in a new tab

 The Bases Must Be The SameThe law of exponents discussed here only works when the bases are the same.
 The division below cannot be simplified, and must be left as it is: